Lethaldroid/OCR-Using-YOLO/README.md

 ## Data Labeling and Fine-Tuning PaddleOCR
 Follow the JSON document labeling guide and try fine-tuning **PaddleOCR** for better performance.

-## Repository Information
-All the code and files for the project are the property of GoSaaS and are not to be used without explicit consent of the owner and the coder.

 ## Files

 - **YOLO_CheckboxDetection&TROcr.ipynb**